 Polyurethane Caulk: Extremely durable and flexible, but more challenging to apply.

-Hybrid Polymer Caulk: A versatile option that offers the benefits of silicone and polyurethane.
+Hybrid Polymer Caulk: A versatile option offering benefits of silicone and polyurethane.

 Water-Based Latex Caulk: Ideal for low-movement areas, easy to paint and apply.